wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * Entities & Groups

-   ### VAULT_TOKEN
+   ### VAULT_TOKEN from unseal

    Save the unseal key response and an initial root token to set the "VAULT_TOKEN" environment variable, using the initial root token that the "init" command returned:

    <pre>export VAULT_TOKEN="$root_token"</pre>

-   You next need to unseal your Vault server, providing the unseal key that the "init" command returned: vault operator unseal
+1. Unseal Vault server, providing the unseal key that the "init" command returned:

+   <pre><strong>vault operator unseal</strong></pre>

-   This will return the status of the server which should show that "Initialized" is "true" and that "Sealed` is "false".
+   This returns the status of the server as "Initialized = true" and that "Sealed = false".

+1. Check the status of the Vault server:

+   <pre><strong>vault status</strong></pre>

-   To check the status of your Vault server at any time, you can run the "vault status" command.
-If it shows that "Sealed" is "true", re-run the "vault operator unseal" command.
+   If the response is "Sealed = true", re-run the "vault operator unseal" command.

-   Finally, log into the Vault UI with your root token.
+1. Log into the Vault UI with your root token.
 If you have problems, double-check that you ran all of the above commands.

 * Enable and use an instance of HashiCorp's <a target="_blank" href="https://www.vaultproject.io/docs/secrets/kv/kv-v2">KV v2 Secrets engine</a> (the default when running in dev mode):